DIY Vertical Herb Garden Ideas For Small Urban Apartments

 There are loads of ways you can build a vertical herb garden, no matter what tools or budget you’re working with.
 Here are a few that I’ve tried or seen friends use to great effect in snug apartments:

-- Hanging Shoe Organizer: This is handsdown one of the easiest ways to start.
-Those clear, over the door fabric shoe organizers fit standard 4inch nursery pots perfectly.
-Just pop in your herbs and hook it up near a bright window or balcony door.
+• Hanging Shoe Organizer: This is hands-down one of the easiest ways to start.
+Those clear, over-the-door fabric shoe organizers fit standard 4inch nursery pots perfectly.
+Just pop in your herbs and place them near a bright window or a balcony door.
 Drainage can get a bit tricky, so I usually double up with small saucers or cut slits in the bottoms if I’m not worried about a little mess.

-- Wallmounted Mason Jars: If you love the farmhouse look, mason jars on wooden boards work well.
+• Wall-mounted Mason Jars: If you love the farmhouse look, mason jars on wooden boards work well.
 Attach hose clamps to a plank of wood, fasten jars inside, then mount the board to your wall with picture hangers.
 Add small pebbles at the bottom for drainage and some good potting mix, and you’re set.
-These jars are best for herbs that don’t mind roots staying a bit moist, like mint or parsley.
+These jars are best for herbs that don’t mind roots staying slightly moist, such as mint or parsley.
 If your kitchen style is modern, swap in glass tumblers or upcycle old tea tins for a totally different vibe.

-- Stacked Pots or Tiered Planters: Stackable pots—sometimes called strawberry pots—let you fit several herbs in a single unit.
+• Stacked Pots or Tiered Planters: Stackable pots—sometimes called strawberry pots—let you fit several herbs in a single unit.
 You can buy these or make your own by stacking pots of different sizes.
-Terracotta pots work well, plus they look good and let roots breathe.
-Just remember to rotate your stack every now and then so every plant gets its moment in the sun.
+Terracotta pots work well, look good, and allow roots to breathe.
+Just remember to rotate your stack now and then so every plant gets its moment in the sun.

 Putting together a vertical herb garden might sound daunting, but it’s totally doable.
 Here’s the process I use, no matter which type I’m building:

-- Choose Your Location: Make sure your spot gets several hours of light each day, has enough room for airflow, and fits your chosen system (hanging, stacking, or wallmounted).
+1. Choose Your Location: Make sure your spot gets several hours of light each day, has enough room for airflow, and fits your chosen system (hanging, stacking, or wall-mounted).

 This routine gets easier with practice.
 Starting with just a few herbs and adding more over time keeps things manageable and fun.